wonnor-pro/NFC-RW-Test/README.md

 3. TypeVariable Length ID
 4. Variable Length Payload

-The objectives for NFC module required in this Android application is to perform the following tasks:
+The objective for the NFC module required in this Android application is to perform the following tasks:

 1. Initialise a new tag and assign a TagID to it;
 2. Read the TagID from registered NFC tag;